AdamGit69/code-snippets/README.md

 To install you must have the motion detectors installed in Tuya, have HACS and enable & install the python script "set_state.py".

-1) Install your motion detector into the Tuya integration via the Tuya / Smart life app.
+1) Install your motion detector into the Tuya addon via the Tuya / Smart life app.
 I had to click add manually, then select wifi motion sensor.
 For ease of this, call them "Motion Sensor 1", "Motion Sensor 2" etc etc.

 2) Edit your HA configuration.yaml and add the following line: